 There's lots more in image processing and display.
-Of course, you can manipulate images mathematically, just as you can any other IDL variable or array-but remember to manipulate the original array instead of its byte counterpart.
-For detailed pixel-by-pixel sampling, try rdpix, image.
+Of course, you can manipulate images mathematically, just as you can any other IDL variable or array.
 You can make a histogram [e.g. histo = histogram(image)] of the original image; this tells you where most of the brightness data are concentrated.
-And if you're interested in only a portion of the image, you can select this portion with the cursor using defroi.
-You can do "histogram equalization" with hist_equal; this is a simple way to see most of the interesting structure: tv, hist_equal(image) You can rotate with rotate or rot, transpose, zoom, draw contours, label your images and make coordinates using plot (with the /noerase keyword) and xyouts, etc., etc., etc., etc. Play around with contrast by experimenting with d{bot} , d{top} , and especially gamma.
+And if you're interested in only a portion of the image, you can select this portion with the cursor using defroi ("define region of interest").
+You can do "histogram equalization" with hist_equal; this is a simple way to see most of the interesting structure:

+'''

+display, hist_equal(image)

+'''

+You can rotate with rotate or rot, transpose, zoom, draw contours, label your images and make coordinates using plot (with the /noerase keyword) and xyouts, etc., etc., etc.

+Play around with contrast by experimenting with d{bot} , d{top} , and especially gamma.
 When you increase the sensitivity to small numbers by using $\gamma < 1$, you see the diffuse background.
 See that huge circular structure in the middle?
 That's the "North Polar Spur".
 It occupies an angle of about 120°.
 It's close-almost touching our noses!
 It's caused by several dozen supernovae that have exploded, producing a "superbubble".
 These supernovae were located in the large cluster of young stars in the Scorpio constellation-some of the stars you see there on a dark night will explode as supernovae some day, adding to the energy stored in the hot gas and brightening the X-ray emission.
 You also can see a bunch of fairly weak point sources and other diffuse structures.

 To learn the range of native IDL capabilities, enter IDL and type "?", which brings up the online help window.
 Go to the bottom left and click on "Contents", then "Routines (by topic)", and take a look at the sections entitled "Array Manipulation", "Color Table Manipulation", "Direct Graphics", "Image Processing", "Plotting", "Signal Processing".